usmansbk/blog-draft/markdowns/html5-drag-and-drop.md

 }
 ```

-Then we call the `swap` function instead of logging to console.
+Then we call the `swap` function instead of logging to console, then set the dropped item `draggable` attribute to false, to make sure items can only be dragged using the handle.

 ```js
 li.addEventListener("drop", (event) => {